CEED/libCEED/doc/papers/joss/paper.md

-High-order numerical methods are widely used in Partial Differential Equation (PDE) solvers, but software packages that provide high-performance implementations have often been special-purpose and intrusive. ``libCEED`` is an open-source light-weight library that offers a purely algebraic interface for efficient operator evaluation and matrix-free preconditioning ingredients. libCEED supports run-time selection of implementations tuned for a variety of computational architectures, including CPUs and
+High-order numerical methods are widely used in Partial Differential Equation (PDE) solvers, but software packages that provide high-performance implementations have often been special-purpose and intrusive. ``libCEED`` is an open-source light-weight matrix-free finite element library that offers a purely algebraic interface for efficient operator evaluation and matrix-free preconditioning ingredients. libCEED supports run-time selection of implementations tuned for a variety of computational architectures, including CPUs and